o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 ### `LookObservation.msg`
 - `geometry_msgs/PoseStamped gripper_pose`: the pose of the gripper when the object is looked by the camera
 - `sensor_msgs/Image looked_image`: looked image represented as bgr8 image
 - `std_msgs/uint32[4] ROI`: an array of length 4 representing the range of interests of the image.
-The range of interests is a rectangle and this array is [left boundary, right boundary, top boundary, bottom boundary].
+The range of interests is a rectangle and this array is [top boundary, bottom boundary, left boundary, right boundary].

 ### `PlaceObservation.msg`
 - `geometry_msgs/PoseStamped gripper_pose`: the pose of the gripper when the object is released